 Urban Teacher Fellowship (UTF)

 The Urban Teacher Fellowship (UTF) is an innovative partnership between the University of Denver’s Morgridge College of Education and Denver Public Schools (DPS).
 The UTF is a scholarship program within the Teacher Education Program (TEP), and students earn the same credentials as all students in TEP.
-Fellowships will be awarded to exceptional candidates dedicated to serving in DPS schools.
+Fellowships may be awarded to exceptional candidates dedicated to serving in DPS schools.

 Para-to-Teacher UTF Program